joakimk/pipeline/README.md

 * Entity classes (domain models): app/models/entity
 * Use cases (actions you can take with the app): app/use_cases
-* Memory adapter: app/models/repository/memory
+* Memory storage: app/models/repository/memory
-* Postgres adapter: app/models/repository/pg
+* Postgres storage: app/models/repository/pg

 ## Running the tests